Shakada26/carisurg-portfolio/README.md

 # Day 2 – Temperature Vital Sign Cleaning

-For Day 2, I selected the `Temperature` vital sign column for cleaning and preprocessing.
+For Day 2, I selected the Temperature vital sign column for cleaning and preprocessing.

-### Method Used
+## Method Used

 The following preprocessing steps were performed:
 1. Temperature values were converted into numeric format using pandas.
 2. Missing or invalid values were identified.
 3. Unrealistic temperature readings outside the normal physiological range were removed.
 4. Summary statistics were reviewed using `.describe()`.

-### Cleaning Threshold
+## Cleaning Threshold
-Normal human temperature ranges were constrained approximately between:

 30°C ≤ Temperature ≤ 45°C

-### Skills Practiced
+## Skills Practiced
 - Clinical data preprocessing
 - Numeric data cleaning
 - Missing value identification